JudeTejada/JavaScript-Web-Projects/README.md

 ## JavaScript-Web-Projects

-This contains all the projects I've made building Plain JavaScript
+This contains all the projects that you can make with using plain JavaScript Some of this projects are from other people and to purpose of this was to test my knowledge in JavaScript

 | Website          | Link                                |
 | --------         |----------                               |